smucoyenvicomm/javascript101/readme.txt

-5. Commit your changes using `git commit -am "Hello World"`
+5. Commit your changes using `git commit -m "<your-first-name>"`.
+For example, `git commit -m "joshua"`

 6. Push your changes to the remote repository using `git push origin <your-first-name>`.
 For example, `git push origin joshua`